MarcusGastaldello/FRICOSIPY/docs/model_input_files.md

 In *Switzerland*, high resolution topographic data is available through the [*SwissAlti3D* product of the *Federal Office of Topography* (*Swiss Topo*)](https://www.swisstopo.admin.ch/en/height-model-swissalti3d).

-!!! note
-     A utility program designed to directly convert a Digital Elevation Model (DEM) to a static file (without the need for GIS software) is currently in development.

 <hr style="height:2px; background-color:#8b8b8b; border:none;" />